 We believe in the power of youth and community to shape our neighborhoods so everyone can be safe, thrive and fulfill their potential.
 Youth are most knowledgeable about what they need to succeed in life.
 Unfortunately, too many of our youth of color are being pushed out of schools, jobs and careers and into our broken criminal justice system.

-The Young People Moving Power programs work to transform the lives of our young people who have been formerly incarcerated and/or at high-risk of arrest, detention or incarceration.
+The Young People Moving Power programs work to transform the lives of our young people who are formerly incarcerated and/or at high-risk of arrest, detention or incarceration.
 We engage in mutual, intentional and intensive collaboration with families, community stakeholders and community institutions to strengthen social supports, opportunities and relationships that will help young people reach their full potential.

-YPMP is our engine for developing NuLeadership for building a future beyond prisons for our children and society!
+YPMP is our engine for developing NuLeadership for building a future beyond prisons for our children and society.
 Our pipeline for NuLeadership development includes the following programs and partnerships: 1) Next STEPS Mentoring program, in fiscal partnership with CASES; 2) Nat Turner Youth Leadership Training Program and Youth Organizing Collective, in strategic partnership with How Our Lives Link Altogether (H.O.L.L.A) and 3) NuLeaders Apprenticeship.
 Read below for more details.

 Contact us at email@example.com to request a workshop, training or presentation by YPMP leadership!

 Next STEPS works to understand where young people are coming from to be able to respond with relevant support and services.
-The program includes mentoring by adults who have similar backgrounds and experiences (e.g. being from central Brooklyn and/or having been formerly incarcerated), support for navigating school, preparation for college including college applications and financial assistance and referrals to employment, mental health or other community services.
+The program includes mentoring by adults who have similar backgrounds and experiences (e.g. being from central Brooklyn and/or having been formerly incarcerated), support for navigating school, preparation for college (including college applications and financial assistance) and referrals to employment, mental health or other community services.

-Studies have found engagement in Interactive Journaling to be correlated with
+Studies have found engagement in Interactive Journaling to be correlated with: